No, not photos of thin, ageing eyebrows, but gorgeous, natural-looking ones.

 4. Use a specialised eyebrow powder to fill in gaps and add colour, as eyebrows ‘fade’ as you get older.
 Powder tends to look more natural than waxy pencil, the strokes aren’t as obvious.
 HD Brows Palettes are still the best on the market.
 Although I’m not sure I can ever forgive the company for unleashing the evil that is the Scouse Brow upon us.

 Because these brow shadows are formulated for hair, they will not smudge and are long-lasting (they also double up as an amazing eyeliner, it doesn’t budge at all).
 You can also, which is very useful if you have pale eyelashes, brush the shadow onto the bottom of the top lashes (ie closest to the upper lid), which will darken them nicely and create a subtle, smokey eye the lazy way.

 5. Set your brows.
-Mirifique Beauty has reviewed MAC’s Brow Finisher with very positive results.
-You want to coax your eyebrows into a nice shape whilst you’re waiting for them to (hopefully) grow back.
+MAC’s Brow Finisher helps to coax eyebrows into a nice shape whilst you’re waiting for them to (hopefully) grow back.